 A vehicle is a unit able to circulate on its own wheels that is authorised by a competent authority for use in international traffic.
 Vehicles must meet the applicable prescriptions to be admitted to international traffic.
-According to Article 7 of the ATMF UR, the prescriptions for vehicles are the UTPs, all other specifications to fulfil the essential requirements and, where applicable, RID requirements.
+According to Article 7 of the ATMF UR, the prescriptions for vehicles are the UTPs, all other specifications to fulfil the essential requirements and, where applicable, the requirements under the Regulation concerning the International Carriage of Dangerous Goods by Rail (RID).
 The RID requirements are not covered by this handbook.